patanext-project/patanext/CONTRIBUTING.md

 5. Have fun!

 # Pull Requests
-Pull requests on this repositories are only accepted if there are typos.
+Pull requests on this repository are only accepted if there are typos.
 Send the pull requests on the correct repositories (see the Issues section.)

 # Issues